-All products in the OptiBac Probiotics range are suitable for pregnancy or breastfeeding, however pregnant or breastfeeding women should consult their doctor before taking Saccharomyces boulardii, or 'For travelling abroad' which contains Saccharomyces boulardii, just as a precautionary measure.
+Nearly all products in the OptiBac Probiotics range are suitable for pregnancy or breastfeeding.
+However, pregnant or breastfeeding women should consult their doctor before taking Saccharomyces boulardii, or 'For travelling abroad' which contains Saccharomyces boulardii, as a precautionary measure.

 Following birth, development of the infant's microbiota is influenced by diet (breast milk/formula), environment, and medication (e.g. antibiotics).
 The natural development of Bifidobacteria in infants is favoured by breastfeeding, and studies4 have found higher concentrations of Bifidobacterium infantis and Bifidobacterium bifidum in breast-fed infants as opposed to babies bottle-fed with formulas (who have greater colonisation with Enterococci and Clostridia species.)
 Recent research has also discovered that when a breastfeeding mother supplements with a probiotic, the same strains of beneficial bacteria have been found in their breast milk.
 You can read about this research here.

 Many nursing mothers take For babies & children whilst breastfeeding to help support their child's health during this time.
 'For babies & children' can be recommended for pregnant and nursing mothers who are looking to support their child's digestion and immunity.